Do you think there is anything not attached by its unbreakable cord to everything else?

 You'll find me writing, advising, catalyzing projects, singing, and learning.

-Access to Markets Initiative — ensuring entrepreneurs have access to fair, non-coercive markets to compete.
-A project of the American Economic Liberties Project (AELP), launching in April 2021.
+Access to Markets Initiative — ensuring entrepreneurs have access to fair markets to build their businesses and wide prosperity: an initiative of the American Economic Liberties Project.

 Embodied Economics — reframing economics by centering the five foundational elements of human experience: the body, care, nature, interconnectedness, and power.